Aaryan-Engineering/f1-rear-wing-downforce/README.md

 - Model tested at Reynolds numbers well below full-scale F1 conditions.

 ## Notes
-Candidate code: `lvp789`.
 Full derivations, apparatus diagrams, raw data tables, and uncertainty propagation are included in the PDF.

 ## License
 Shared for portfolio and reference purposes.
 Please don't submit this work as your own for academic credit.